Are you a foreign media journalist or a member of the press, radio, film or print industries?

 - Production or distribution of film (funded by non-U.S. sources) used to disseminate information or news;

-- Working on a product to be used abroad by an information or cultural medium for distribution of news, not primarily for commercial entertainment or advertising, by journalists contracted by a professional journalistic organization;
+- Working on a product to be used abroad by information or cultural medium for distribution of news, not primarily for commercial entertainment or advertising, by journalists contracted by a professional journalistic organization;

 - Work by independent production company employees holding credentials issued by a professional journalistic association;